keathley/pointfree.io/README.md

 ## About

-There's really not a lot more too it.
 This is just a basic web service built in scotty that converts haskell code into pointfree haskell code.
 I built it as a way of learning more about building services in Haskell.
 It's really just a toy.
 Don't take it too seriously.

 ## Getting started / Installation